1.Important information and who we are

 External Third Parties

-- Service providers acting as processors based in the United Kingdom who provide [SPECIFY SERVICES].
+- Service providers acting as processors based in the United Kingdom, such as IT, business administration or marketing analytics services.

 - Professional advisers acting as processors or joint controllers including lawyers, accountants, financial service providers, auditors, insurers and other third party consultants.